eduardz1/MLPR-Project/report/report.typ

   # Predict the validation data
   y_pred = [
+    0
+    if x >= threshold
+    else 1
-    0 if x >= threshold else 1 for x in X_val_lda.T[0]
+    for x in X_val_lda.T[0]
   ]

-  print(f"Threshold: {threshold:.2f}")
-  print(f"Error rate: {
-    np.sum(y_val != y_pred) / y_val.size * 100:.2f
-  }%")
   ```

   ```
   Threshold: -0.02
-  Error rate: 9.60%
+  Error rate: 9.35%
   ```

-  Empirically we can find that threshold `0.04` gives a slightly better error rate of `9.34%`.
+  Empirically we can find that threshold `0.15` gives a slightly better error rate of `9.10%`.

   === Pre-processing the Data with PCA

   #figure(
-    caption: [Error rates in percentage as a function of the number of LDA directions],
+    caption: [Error rates in percentage as a function of the number of PCA directions],
     image("imgs/error_rate_pca.svg"),
   )

-  As we can see from the graph, pre-processing the data with PCA proves useful in reducing the error rate of the classifier slightly, in particular when choosing a number `N` of components equal to 2.
+  As we can see from the graph, pre-processing the data with PCA does not improve the classification results.
+With the number of dimensions set to 2 or 3, the accuracy even decreases slightly.
 ]

 #pagebreak()